Wellbeing, Health & Healing

 Sewing the Seeds of Change: Banner Workshops for Revolutionary Times

 Banners are textiles that are usually seen front and centre at direct action events.
 What is less visible are the ethics of care that go into making banners.
-Through conversation while making a banner together, Syrus Marcus Ware and Jenna Reid will talk about what they have learned through making banners, and how the values of disability justice and healing justice are woven into the work at every step of the process.
-In this hands-on workshop participants will learn a few techniques for how to make their own banners and will come away with an understanding of how textiles fit into our revolutionary efforts.
+Through conversation while making a banner together, Syrus Marcus Ware and Jenna Reid talk about what they have learned through making banners, and how the values of disability justice and healing justice are woven into the work at every step of the process.
+In this hands-on workshop participants learn a few techniques for how to make their own banners and will come away with an understanding of how textiles fit into our revolutionary efforts.

 Studio Visit with Holly Chang and Jenna Reid

 Join Guest Programmer Jenna Reid as she goes on a virtual tour of artist Holly Chang’s studio.
 Holly Chang is a Toronto based artist working within the mediums of photography, natural dyeing, textiles and quilting.
 She is currently completing her MA in Communication and Culture at *X University/York University.
 Chang, as a second-generation Chinese Canadian, maintains cultural ties with her cross-cultural identity and draws on her hybrid background for inspiration.
 Her textiles engage her natural dyeing practice, which utilizes plants and roots which are often foraged.
 Combining her textile and quilting practice with photography, Chang aims to explore limitations of each medium and how their amalgamation can create new meanings.

 Online Film Screening of Awakening by Camille Turner